AlcoholRehabHelp Logo

 Is Naproxen Addictive?

-Naproxen isn't an addictive substance.
-You can't become dependent on it and it doesn't have a high potential for abuse or addiction.
-However, alcohol is addictive.
+Naproxen isn’t an addictive substance.
+You can’t become dependent on it, and it doesn’t have a high potential for abuse or addiction.
+However, alcohol is an addictive substance.

 Summary

-Naproxen is a pain reliever used to treat muscle aches, stiffness, and inflammation.
-It does this by inhibiting a hormone called prostaglandin which is responsible for swelling and inflammatory responses.
+Naproxen treats pain, muscle aches, stiffness, and inflammation.
+It does this by inhibiting a hormone called prostaglandin, which is responsible for swelling and inflammatory responses.

-However, prostaglandins are also responsible for repairing the stomach lining.
-Although you can take naproxen with alcohol, drinking too much can irritate and damage your stomach.
+Besides dealing with various types of pain, prostaglandins are also responsible for repairing the stomach lining.
+Although you can take naproxen while consuming alcohol, drinking too much can irritate and damage your stomach.

-Combining naproxen and alcohol increases the chances of gastritis, ulcers, and gastrointestinal bleeding.
-If you experience adverse side effects while taking naproxen, call 911 and seek medical attention immediately.
+Combining naproxen and alcohol can potentially lead to gastritis, ulcers, and gastrointestinal bleeding.
+If you experience adverse side effects while taking naproxen, call 911 and seek immediate medical attention.

 7 sources cited